soulfind-dev/soulfind/README.md

  - `soulfind`
  - `soulsetup`

-You'll also need to have the sqlite3 library installed, since it's the database Soulfind uses to store its configuration and user info.
+You'll also need to have the sqlite3 library installed.

 ## Configuration

-Soulfind doesn't use a configuration file anymore.
-Instead, it stores all its configuration in the sqlite database.
+Soulfind stores all its configuration in a SQLite database.
 When starting, it will look for the file `soulfind.db`, and create it with the following tables if it doesn't exist:

  - users
  - admins
- - conf
+ - config

-Only the `conf` table is filled with some default values:
+Only the `config` table is filled with some default values:

  - port: `2242`
  - max_users: `65535`
  - motd: `Soulfind <version>`

-You can edit the database yourself with the sqlite3 utility, but the easiest is to use `soulsetup` instead.
-You need to add the first admin yourself, since you have to be an admin already to add an admin when connected to the server (though Soulfind runs fine without any admin).
+Server owners can configure the server and add admins with the `soulsetup` utility.

+Admins can interact with the server by sending commands in a private chat with the server user (`help` to see all commands).

 ## Missing Features